The History of Coronavirus

-The most recent Corona Virus, COVID-19 was first identified in Wuhan China again in a live animal market.
+The most recent Corona Virus, COVID-19 has first identified in Wuhan China again in a live animal market.
 The initial transmission of the virus was from animal to human, classifying it as zoonotic transmission.
 The action of the WHO which placed SARS and MERS-CoV on its Priority Pathogen list was responsible for Chinese authorities reporting the cluster of pneumonia cases in Wuhan China on December 31, 2019.
 So far, the fatality rate of COVID-2019 is lower than both SARS-CoV and MERS-CoV.

 As of 8 March, the outbreak has affected more than 89,000 people globally, with a total death toll in excess of 3,000.
 In mainland China, of the 80,734 confirmed cases, over 53,638 people have recovered, and 3,045 (or 3.6%) have died.
 Over 148 deaths have occurred outside of China.

-Person to person transmission is still considered the primary mode of spread of this virus.
+Person-to-person transmission is still considered the primary mode of spread of this virus.
 Standing less than 6 feet from a coughing and/or sneezing person who is infected carries the greatest risk for transmission.

 COVID-19 presents with symptoms similar to a bad cold, and mild to moderate respiratory problems such as a runny nose and sore throat.
 The spread of this virus has been greater than SARS and MERS, infecting over 89,000 documented cases, but with a death rate of only 2%.
-People vulnerable to mortality from this virus are the frail elderly and people with co-morbidities such as diabetes, heart disease and other chronic diseases with compromised immune systems.
+People vulnerable to mortality from this virus are the frail elderly and people with co-morbidities such as diabetes, heart disease, and other chronic diseases with compromised immune systems.